-Reproductive BioMedicine Online (IF: 2.796) covers the formation, growth and differentiation of the human embryo.
+Reproductive BioMedicine Online (2019 IF: 3.218) covers the formation, growth and differentiation of the human embryo.
 It is intended to bring to public attention new research on biological and clinical research on human reproduction and the human embryo including relevant studies on animals.
 It is published by a group of scientists and clinicians working in these fields of study.
 Its audience comprises researchers, clinicians, practitioners, academics and patients.

 The period of human embryonic growth covered is between the formation of the primordial germ cells in the fetus until mid-pregnancy.
 High quality research on lower animals is included if it helps to clarify the human situation.
 Studies progressing to birth and later are published if they have a direct bearing on events in the earlier stages of pregnancy.

 Reproductive BioMedicine Online: articles in press and current issue

 - Analysis of clinical outcomes of frozen-thawed embryos transfer after IVF/ICSI at high altitude (3,650 metres) in Tibet

 - Early detection of pregnancy after in vitro fertilization and embryo transfer with hyperglycosylated hCG versus Elecsys HCG+β assay: the hyperPOC study